-- (b) The Scheme of Delegated Functions sets out the delegations made to committees, the Lord Provost/Deputy Lord Provost and officers under the principle that decisions should be made at the lowest or most local level consistent with the nature of the issues involved.
-This was approved at the first meeting of the new Council on 18 May 2017 and has operated since, with the most recent update in February 2020. - (c) The Council operates Codes of Conduct for employees and elected members are required to adhere to the nationally prescribed Councillors' Code of Conduct. - (d) Throughout 2019/20, arrangements continued to operate to ensure that officers were clear on their role and responsibilities and that officers were compliant with the CIPFA Statements on "The Role of the Chief Financial Officer in Local Government" and "The Role of the Head of Internal Audit in Public Service Organisations 2019 - (e) The Council approved its Strategic Plan 2017-2022 on 2 November 2017.
+- (b) The Scheme of Delegated Functions sets out the delegations made to committees, the Lord Provost/Depute Lord Provost and officers under the principle that decisions should be made at the lowest or most local level consistent with the nature of the issues involved.
+This was approved at the first meeting of the new Council on 18 May 2017 and has operated since, with the most recent update in April 2021.
+Delegations to officers and Conveners were temporarily increased from March 2020 and this continued until Committees were reinstated with remote meetings.
+Reports on decisions taken under emergency delegated powers were presented to the CAC. - (c) The Council operates Codes of Conduct for employees and elected members are required to adhere to the nationally prescribed Councillors' Code of Conduct. - (d) The Council approved its Strategic Plan 2017-2022 on 2 November 2017.
 This established seven cross-cutting priority themes: for Glasgow to have a thriving economy; excellent and inclusive education, and resilient and empowered neighbourhoods and to be a vibrant city; a healthier city; a sustainable and low carbon city, and a well governed city that listens and responds.
-The Strategic Plan continues to set out the vision and values of the city and reflects the challenges ahead and the need for the Council to remain focussed on budget strategy; transformation of services and their delivery; making best use of workforce and assets, and continuing to explore partnership working and service integration. - (f) The Corporate Performance Management Framework sets out how the Council monitors, manages and reports progress and performance to management, elected members and the public.
-This includes performance against delivery of the Council Strategic Plan, service performance, equalities, benchmarking and citizens' views on services.
-In 2019/20, a suite of outcome based indicators, with a baseline reference point of 2017, was introduced.
+The Strategic Plan continues to set out the vision and values of the city and reflects the challenges ahead and the need for the Council to remain focussed on budget strategy; service reform; making best use of workforce and assets, and continuing to explore partnership working and service integration.